 What To Serve With Eggplant Parmesan

-For this baked Eggplant Parmesan recipe, I use a 5-inch baking dish.
+For this baked Eggplant recipe, I use a 5-inch baking dish.
 This dish holds about 1.5 cups.
 Similar sized baking pans and dishes that hold about 2 cups will work well too.

 For more information on the cooking and baking dishes I use in our “recipes for one”, please visit our FAQ page.